RigPlane

 Step 4.
 Configure audio on macOS

 This is the step that traditionally costs the most time on macOS, and the one RigPlane Pro removes the most friction from.
-When you ran the bundled installer in step 2, it placed a single virtual audio device called BlackHole 2ch into Core Audio.
-That one device is how WSJT-X exchanges audio with the radio.
+When you ran the bundled installer in step 2, it placed two virtual audio devices into Core Audio: RigPlane Virtual Cable Input (a capture device WSJT-X records RX from) and RigPlane Virtual Cable Output (a render device WSJT-X plays TX into).
+Together they are how WSJT-X exchanges audio with the radio.

-You can confirm BlackHole 2ch is present by opening System Settings → Sound → Output and Input, where it will appear in both device lists.
-There is no reason to set it as the system default; WSJT-X will pick it explicitly in step 7.
+You can confirm both devices are present by opening System Settings → Sound: RigPlane Virtual Cable Input appears under Input and RigPlane Virtual Cable Output appears under Output.
+There is no reason to set either as the system default; WSJT-X will pick them explicitly in step 7.

-RigPlane Pro handles the actual routing internally: the audio bridge writes the radio's receive PCM into BlackHole 2ch, and reads WSJT-X's transmit PCM back out of BlackHole 2ch and ships it to the radio over the IC-7610's USB CODEC.
-WSJT-X just sees BlackHole 2ch as a normal soundcard with both an input and an output, the same way it sees a SignaLink or a built-in radio USB CODEC.
+RigPlane Pro handles the actual routing internally: it writes the radio's receive PCM into RigPlane Virtual Cable Input for WSJT-X to read, and reads WSJT-X's transmit PCM back from RigPlane Virtual Cable Output and ships it to the radio over the IC-7610's USB CODEC.
+WSJT-X just sees two normal soundcards — one capture, one render — the same way it sees a SignaLink or a built-in radio USB CODEC.

 On the radio side, the IC-7610 also needs to know that TX audio for DATA mode arrives over USB.
 RigPlane handles the DATA mode flag for you (the rigctld server enables packet mode when WSJT-X requests it), but the MOD Input setting that selects which physical input the IC-7610 modulates from is a one-time front-panel choice on the radio.
 Walk: Menu → Set → Connectors → MOD Input, and set it to USB.
 This is required for USB-controlled setups; RigPlane only auto-configures MOD Input for the direct Icom LAN audio path, not the USB control path this guide walks you through.
 The same one-time setting is documented in the WSJT-X setup guide under "Radio Settings (for TX audio)."